 -

-The Data Protection and Privacy Act, 2019 (the Act), while not yet in effect, is intended to support privacy protections already guaranteed to Ugandans under the Constitution and complement sectoral laws for regulated activities that had previously incorporated data protection provisions.
+DPA legislation: The Data Protection and Privacy Act, 2019 (the Act) was passed on 3 March 2019, and is intended to support privacy protections already guaranteed to Ugandans under the Constitution and complement sectoral laws for regulated activities that had previously incorporated data protection provisions.
+Further, the Data Protection and Privacy Regulations, 2021 (the Regulations) were passed in May 2021.
+The Regulations create the Data Protection office within the National Information Technology Authority, Uganda.

 Under the Act, data subjects have the right to: